cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/return-system-date-and-time-values.md

 SYSDATETIMEOFFSET returns a **datetimeoffset(7)** value that contains the date and time of the computer on which the instance of SQL Server is running.
 The time zone offset is included.

 {% hint style="warning" %}
-This function is not currently supported in PostgreSQL deployments of the Cinchy platform.&#x20;

-New function translations are actively being worked on by the development team; please check back at a later time.
+This function isn't currently supported in PostgreSQL deployments of the Cinchy platform.
+Please check back at a later time.

-You can review the full list of in-progress function translations[ here](../../cql-functions-master-list.md).
+You can review the full list of in-progress function translations[ on the CQL functions master list page](../../cql-functions-master-list.md).
 {% endhint %}

-#### Syntax
+### Syntax

 ```sql
 SYSDATETIMEOFFSET()
 ```

-#### Return Types
+### Return Types

 ```sql
 datetimeoffset(7)
 ```

-#### Remarks
+### Remarks

-SQL statements can refer to SYSDATETIMEOFFSET anywhere they can refer to a **datetimeoffset** expression.
+SQL statements can refer to `SYSDATETIMEOFFSET` anywhere they can refer to a **datetimeoffset** expression.

-SYSDATETIMEOFFSET is a nondeterministic function.
-Views and expressions that reference this function in a column cannot be indexed.
+`SYSDATETIMEOFFSET` is a nondeterministic function.
+You can't index views and expressions that reference this function.

-**Example 1: Showing Formats Returned by the Date and Time Functions**
+#### Example 1: Show formats Returned by the Date and Time Functions

 ```sql
 SELECT